 - Nebraska allows the alternative signature methods authorized pursuant to IRS Notice 2004-54.
 Note that this procedure only applies to preparers' signatures.
 It does not affect other signature requirements for taxpayers, and does not apply to documents other than tax returns.
 Nebraska will accept the alternative signature methods for all returns which may be signed by preparers.

-Click here for a list of software products used by professional tax preparers that were approved by the Nebraska Department of Revenue to prepare electronic tax returns for tax year 2019.
+Click here for a list of software products used by professional tax preparers that were approved by DOR to prepare electronic tax returns for tax year 2020.